ideal-tekno-solusi/sso-be/README.md

 - [x] create logic to verify code challenge oauth 2.0

 # note
-after edit query in database/postgresql/query.sql, dont forget to run `sqlc generate`
+- after edit query in database/postgresql/query.sql, dont forget to run `sqlc generate`
+- this project is made without minding it's securities, this project solely for POC of how fully build enterprise software works internally